-Applique is a beautiful fabric embellishing technique in which fabric pieces are layered over fabric to create beautiful designs.
-The fabric pieces are stitched to the background fabric with several decorative stitches like zig zag, satin stitches or buttonhole stitches.
-You can do applique work by hand as well as by machine
+Applique is a beautiful fabric embellishing technique in which fabric pieces are layered over the fabric to create beautiful designs.
+The fabric pieces are stitched to the background fabric with several decorative stitches like zig-zag, satin stitches, or buttonhole stitches.
+You can do applique work by hand as well as by machine.

-High end Embroidery machines and digitised applique designs have made applique rather easy for those who have these machines.
-But for those who do not have them there are several simple methods for doing this beautiful work
+High-end Embroidery machines and digitized applique designs have made applique rather easy for those who have these machines.
+But for those who do not have them, there are several simple methods for doing this beautiful work.

 When to do Applique ?

-The best time to do applique design on fabric which is meant to be made into garments or accessories is before you have cut the pattern pieces and after you have marked the pattern.
+The best time to do applique design on the fabric which is meant to be made into garments or accessories is before you have cut the pattern pieces and after you have marked the pattern.
 This way you can easily move around the applique pieces and stitch comfortably.

 Which material is used for doing Applique?

 Applique pieces – these are the design pieces.
 You can cut your own applique pieces from fabric you have or buy precut applique pieces.

 Printed fabric can be used to bring an interesting element to the whole design.
-If you have a floral printed fabric try to find a full flower with outline which you can use for the applique or identify an interesting shape in your fabric for cutting
+If you have a floral printed fabric try to find a full flower with an outline which you can use for the applique or identify an interesting shape in your fabric for cutting

 Background fabric/ foundation fabric – This is the fabric on which you will be attaching the applique pieces.
 A firmly woven fabric is best as the background fabric for doing applique designs

-Denim is my favourite for doing applique.
-For me solid colours work best but I have seen some stunning applique in printed clothes as welll.
-If you know your colours and patterns it is easy to make a striking piece
+Denim is my favorite for doing applique.
+For me, solid colors work best but I have seen some stunning applique in printed clothes as well.
+If you know your colors and patterns it is easy to make a striking piece.